The Ellsberg Paradox explains why we aim low and settle for the mediocre.

 This question led him to run a series of experiments in 1961 much like the scenario above.

 So which urn did you pick?

-What he found is people overwhelmingly choose to draw the ball from the urn with a known set of probabilities, rather than take a chance on the urn with an unknown ratio.
+What Ellsberg found is that people overwhelmingly choose to draw the ball from the urn with a known set of probabilities, rather than take a chance on the urn with an unknown ratio.

 The fact is, the probability of drawing a black marble from either urn is identical.

 To verify this for yourself, just simplify the example.

 Instead of 100 marbles, imagine there are only 2.
 In the known urn, there is 1 black and 1 white.
 In the unknown urn, one-third of the time you’d be picking out of an urn with 2 black marbles.
 Another third of the time, 2 white marbles.
 And another third of the time, the urn has 1 of each.

 When you sum these probabilities up, you see that the chance of picking a black marble in the second urn is identical to picking one from the first urn: 50%.

 If people were perfectly rational, we wouldn’t have a preference for either urn, so about half would pick the first urn and the other half would pick the second.
 You might also think that when the experimenters explained this to the subjects, many would pick the second urn or have no preference.